miketwo/virtualsat/README.md

 docker run --rm -it \
   -p 5001:5001/tcp \
   --name sat \
+  --network VirtualSatNet \
   miketwo/virtualsat
 ```

-The interactive `-it` is not strictly necessary, but I find it easier to Ctrl-C when I want to quit than use `docker stop`.
-YMMV...
+*The interactive `-it` is not strictly necessary, but I find it easier to use Ctrl-C when I want to quit than `docker stop`.
+YMMV...*

 In another terminal, start the console with the following command:

 ```
 docker run --rm -it \
     --name console \
-    --link sat \
+    --network VirtualSatNet \
     miketwo/virtualsat-console
 ```

-This creates an interactive console with which to command the satellite.
+This creates an interactive console with which to command the satellite (and eventually groundstation).

 Play with the satellite using the commands shown. **You can press enter on a blank line to get telemetry**.
 Notice how power charges/discharges.
 Notice how Value can be generated.
 Notice how if you run out of power, you lose all stored value and the reboot counter increments.
 Notice how telemetry is created.

-You can also visit http://localhost:5001/ to see current telemetry, and http://localhost:5001/history to see historical telemetry.
+You can visit http://localhost:5001/ to see current telemetry, and http://localhost:5001/history to see historical telemetry.
 Once you get a feel for how to optimally generate value, move on to the next level.

 ## Level 2: Orbit (under development)

 Here's where things get interesting.
-You're putting the satellite in orbit.

 To launch the satellite, run the following command: